chrismanglapus/github-setup/README.md

 API endpoint that will insert and extract data in the database

 ## API Endpoints
-1.Insert Data (postName):
+1. Insert Data (postName):
-    • Endpoint: POST /api/postName
+    - Endpoint: POST /api/postName
-    • Description: This endpoint allows you to insert a name into the database.
+    - Description: This endpoint allows you to insert a name into the database.

-2.Extract Data (printName):
+2. Extract Data (printName):
-    •Endpoint: GET /api/printName
+    - Endpoint: GET /api/printName
-    •Description: This endpoint retrieves a list of names from the database.
+    - Description: This endpoint retrieves a list of names from the database.

-3.Update Data (updateName):
+3. Update Data (updateName):
-    •Endpoint: PUT /api/updateName
+    - Endpoint: PUT /api/updateName
-    •Description: This endpoint allows you to update a name in the database based on an id.
+    - Description: This endpoint allows you to update a name in the database based on an id.

-4.Delete Data (deleteName):
+4. Delete Data (deleteName):
-•Endpoint: DELETE /api/deleteName
+    - Endpoint: DELETE /api/deleteName
-•Description: This endpoint allows you to delete a name from the database based on an id.
+    - Description: This endpoint allows you to delete a name from the database based on an id.

 ## Request Payload
-1.Insert Data (postName):
+1. Insert Data (postName):
-    • Request Payload:
+    - Request Payload:
         {
             "lname": "hortizuela",
             "fname": "manny"
         }

-2.Extract Data (printName):
+2. Extract Data (printName):
-    • No request payload is required for a GET request.
+    - No request payload is required for a GET request.
 You typically use the request URL to specify any parameters or filters for the extraction.

-3.Update Data (updateName):
+3. Update Data (updateName):
-    • Request Payload:
+    - Request Payload:
         {
             "id": 1,
             "lname": "wick",
             "fname": "john"
         }

-4.Delete Data (deleteName):
+4. Delete Data (deleteName):
-    • Request Payload:
+    - Request Payload:
         {
             "id": 1,
         }

 ## Response
-1.Insert Data (postName):
+1. Insert Data (postName):
-    • Response Payload:
+    - Response Payload:
         {
             "status": "success",
             "data": null
         }

-2.Extract Data (printName):
+2. Extract Data (printName):
-    • Response Payload:
+    - Response Payload:
         {
             "status": "success",
             "data": [